NDCLab/template-tool/.github/PULL_REQUEST_TEMPLATE/bugfix-template.md

 ---

 ## Changes made
-* a succint bulleted list of the changes made along with any new behavior
+A succint bulleted list of the changes made along with any new behavior:

+* change-0 and behavior-change-0

 ## Bugs Resolved
-* a bulleted list of the issues resolved with the corresponding issue number if available
+A bulleted list of the issues resolved with the corresponding issue number if available:

+* issue #000

 ## Test Cases Resolved
-If applicable, which test cases are now resolved?
+If applicable, which test cases are now resolved:

+* test-case-0

 ## Screenshots
 If necessary, provide screenshots of new behavior to describe PR.